hokus15/pioniq/README.md

 ```

 ### battery
-Battery information is published from `battery_data.py` script in the `config['mqtt']['topic_prefix']battery` i.e.: `car/sensor/ioniq/battery` as a JSON object with the following format:
+BMS (Battery Management System) information is published from `battery_data.py` script in the `config['mqtt']['topic_prefix']battery` i.e.: `car/sensor/ioniq/battery` as a JSON object with the following format:

 ```
 {
-   timestamp                    float.
+   timestamp                  integer.
 Linux Epoch time. socBms                     float (0-100).
 Battery status of charge in % (as seen by Battery Management System). socDisplay                 integer (0-100).
 Battery status of charge in % (as seen as in car display). soh                        float (0-100).
 Battery status of health in %. auxBatteryVoltage          float.
 Aux battery voltage in V. charging                   0 or 1.
 Is the car charging ?
 0: false, 1: true. normalChargePort           0 or 1.
 Is charging using normal charge port?
 0: false, 1: true. rapidChargePort            0 or 1.
 Is charging using rapid charge port?
 0: false, 1: true. fanStatus                  integer (0-9).
 Cooling fan speed.
 0 means stopped.
 1 to 9 lower to higher speed. fanFeedback                integer.
 Fan feedback signal in Hz. cumulativeEnergyCharged    float.
 Cumulative energy charged in kWh. cumulativeEnergyDischarged float.
 Cumulative energy discharged in kWh. cumulativeChargeCurrent    float.
 Cumulative current charged in A. cumulativeDischargeCurrent float.
 Cumulative current discharged in A. availableChargePower       float.
 Max power supported for charging in kW.
 It's a constant that may vary by car.
 For IONIQ Electric it's 98kW. availableDischargePower    float.
 Max discharge power in kW.
 It's a constant that may vary by car.
 For IONIQ Electric it's 98kW. dcBatteryInletTemperature  integer.
 DC battery inlet temperature in ºC. dcBatteryMaxTemperature    integer.
 DC battery maximum cell temperature in ºC. dcBatteryMinTemperature    integer.
 DC battery minimum cell temperature in ºC. dcBatteryAvgTemperature    integer.
 DC battery average cells temperature in ºC. dcBatteryCurrent           float.
 DC battery instant current in A. dcBatteryPower             float.
 DC battery instant power in kW. dcBatteryVoltage           float.
 DC battery instant  voltage in V. dcBatteryModuleTempxx      float.
 DC battery module temperature in ºC.
 Where xx goes from 01 to 12. dcBatteryCellVoltagexx     float.
 DC battery cell voltage in V. Where xx goes from 01 to 96. driveMotorSpeed            integer.
-Motor speed in RPM. vin                          string.
-Vehicle Identification Number (Número de bastidor in spanish).
+Motor speed in RPM.
 }
 ```